JorisJamers/cloud-native-track-kubernetes/lab-01/README.md

 the node.

 The `kubectl describe node <node_name>` is a very useful tool when troubleshooting a node that is failing.
-Going through the output will give a good indication why the node is not behaving as it should.
+Going through the output will, in almost all cases, give a  good indication why the node is not behaving as it should.